ibm-mas/cli/docs/commands/update.md

-  --mongodb-namespace MONGODB_NAMESPACE           Namespace where MongoCE operator and instances will be updated --mongodb-v5-upgrade                            Required to confirm a major version update for MongoDb to version 5 --mongodb-v6-upgrade                            Required to confirm a major version update for MongoDb to version 6 --kafka-namespace KAFKA_NAMESPACE               Namespace where Kafka operator and instances will be updated --kafka-provider {redhat,strimzi}               The type of Kakfa operator installed in the target namespace for updte
+  --mongodb-namespace MONGODB_NAMESPACE           Namespace where MongoCE operator and instances will be updated --mongodb-v5-upgrade                            Required to confirm a major version update for MongoDb to version 5 --mongodb-v6-upgrade                            Required to confirm a major version update for MongoDb to version 6 --mongodb-v7-upgrade                            Required to confirm a major version update for MongoDb to version 7 --kafka-namespace KAFKA_NAMESPACE               Namespace where Kafka operator and instances will be updated --kafka-provider {redhat,strimzi}               The type of Kakfa operator installed in the target namespace for updte